July 15, 2020

 In New York, my response might have been, “Okay, let’s do it!”
 But in Mumbai, I recognized his true meaning and knew instantly that the answer was no. I was put up in a Marriott hotel for the night and flew out the next evening.

 As a general shortcut in communication with your South Asian programming team, remember that the absence of “yes” in a conversation really means “no” – and you should adjust your plans accordingly.
-Bugs, unclear requirements and technical challenges in software development are unavoidable no matter what country you are in.
+Bugs, unclear requirements, and technical challenges in software development are unavoidable no matter what country you are in.
 The trick is to identify these problems quickly and address them.

 South Asian software engineers want to do a good job.
 It’s just natural for them to want to do a good job politely.
 It’s up to us to learn how to listen carefully to the way they normally and naturally speak.
+It's a good strategy, and it's also critical to employee engagement.
+Don’t miss out on the opportunity to work with one of these excellent programming teams because you’re concerned about cultural differences or worried about unintentionally causing embarrassment or offense.

 Cultural alignment and good processes around communication are key attributes Accelerance looks for when assessing our global outsourcing partners.
+Before your leaders engage with any of our partners, we try to make sure you're a good cultural fit.
+Doing so contributes to organizational success for everyone involved.

 Andy Hilliard